Kydang2204/Trial-nestjs-app/README.md

 **16/8**
 - Group CheckAuthInterceptor into OutputInterceptor
-- Modify OutputInterceptor, ErrorFilter and add file code-info.ts to optimize reponse modification in future.
+- Modify OutputInterceptor, ErrorFilter and add file code-info.ts to optimize response modification in future.